This article was originally written in 2015 but has been updated in 2019 to include the latest info about what to do in Sabah, Malayasia.

-1. Feel the Pulse of Modern Malaysia
+1. Feel the Pulse of Modern Malaysia in Kota Kinabalu

-There is enough to do in KK and its surroundings to warrant a week long trip to Sabah.
+There are enough things to do in Sabah, Malaysia surrounding KK to warrant a week long stay.
 You can spend your days hiking, snorkelling, or diving on the nearby islands of the Tunku Abdul Rahman Park (TARP), or spend your evenings dining at the seafood restaurants by the waterfront.

 2. Experience World Class Diving at Sipadan

-Here schools of jack fish don’t just swim by you, they completely surround you, schools of humphead parrotfish get so close you struggle to not run into them.
-Barracuda, giant trevally, Napoleon Wrasse and pretty much every other kind of fish you could expect to find in the the waters in S.E.A. will likely make its appearance at Sipadan.
+Here schools of jackfish don’t just swim by you, they completely surround you, and schools of humphead parrotfish get so close you struggle to not run into them.
+Barracuda, giant trevally, Napoleon wrasse, and pretty much every other kind of fish you could expect to find in the waters in SEA will likely make an appearance at Sipadan.

-3. Get Up Close and Personal With the Elusive Orang Utans
+3. Get Up Close and Personal With the Elusive Orangutans

-It’s not just the Orang Utans that make Sabah a great destination for wildlife lovers.
-The region of the Lower Kota Kinabatangan is home to Sabah’s second most popular monkey – the Proboscis.
+It’s not just the orangutans that make Sabah a great destination for wildlife lovers.
+The region of the Lower Kota Kinabatangan is home to Sabah’s second most popular monkey: the Proboscis.

 But visiting the Kinabatangan River region is just as much about enjoying a stay in a natural environment in the heart of the rainforest as it is about animal encounters.

 5. Relax and Disconnect on Beautiful Beaches

 Hitting the beach is a must on your Saban trip, and it offers plenty of great options for a beach holiday.
-Those that don’t want to travel far, can enjoy the crystal clear waters of the TARP islands located just a 15 min boat ride away from KK, or spend a few days relaxing on Mantanani Island.
+Those who don’t want to travel far can enjoy the crystal clear waters of the TARP islands, located just a 15 min boat ride away from KK, or spend a few days relaxing on Mantanani Island.

-6. Experience Malaysian Hospitality First Hand
+6. Experience Malaysian Hospitality Firsthand

 When staying along the Kinabatangan River, your options will be limited to 5-6 nature lodges, with the alternative being a range of accommodation options in Sandakan.
 We recommend considering the Borneo Nature Lodge as an eco-friendly option that isn’t short on the essential comforts.